Stability and instability of Navier boundary layers: Nonlinear instability

 Starting with a linearly unstable solution to the Euler equation, we will construct an approximate solution to the Navier-Stokes system $\eqref{NS'}$ above that will allow us to prove the instability inequality (\ref{inst}).
+The approximate solution is described in the following proposition.